mahyarvatani/terraform-aws-ec2/README.md

 * Creating customized subnet
 * Creating Route table and Internet gateway
 * Creating EC2 Innstance ( deploying Nginx docker containet on it )
-* Creating Security group ( opening ssh port on it )
+* Creating Security group ( opening ssh & 8080 on it )